vittorioPiotti/PathGraph-JavaFX/README.md

 Provided to represent path graphs through nodes, edges, and associated costs with the following logic:

-* Nodes can be only characters with uppercase alphabet letters to maxium 26 nodes
+* Nodes can be only Stringacters with uppercase alphabet letters to maxium 26 nodes
 * Not provided over limits of two edges with same direction between two same nodes
 * Not provided loops creation
 * Edge cost can be only `int` variable type to rappresent integer numbers